e-brent/Mercury-Mobile-App/README.md

 **Visible screen components**
 On the DOF tab, there are three dropdown menus which allow users to select the lens, base, and spacer they are using.
 These menus can also be searched, to narrow results.
 The data for the lens menu is stored in the `lensname` array, and the data for base and spacer menus are calculated by the `handleSelections()` function.

 On the Hyperfocal tab, there are only two dropdown menus which are used to select a lens and f-stop.
 Data for these menus is stored in the `lensName` and `fStop` arrays, respectively.

-*(Note: This will be changing)* On both tabs, there is then a set of radio buttons, allowing a user to select the units they desire to see the results displayed in.
-Current options include feet (default), inches, meters, and millimeters.

 At the bottom of each tab, there is a button to 'Calculate DOF' or 'Calculate hyperfocal.'
 When pressed, these will run the functions `calculateDOF()` or `calculateHyperfocal()` respectively, which will use the user entered data above and display the results.

+When results are displayed, there will also be a pair of radio buttons which appears, giving users the option to select 'feet' or 'meters' as the units to use to display their results.
+The conversion is done using the function `handleUnits()`.

 **Functions**
+* `handleUnits()` -- This function takes one string argument, the units that the user has just selected, which will be used to set the selectedUnits state variable and perform the correct conversion on the results.
+  * Two local variables (workingVal1 and workingVal2) will be used for temporary storage when performing the conversions.
+  * The function uses if-statements to determine whether a user is on the DOF tab or the Hyperfocal tab of the screen.
+  * Within those statements, there are then if statements used to determine if the units have been changed from meters --> feet or feet --> meters.
+  * Then, all of the results are converted.
+The results variables (e.g., f22Response) are split into arrays to isolate the numeric values, then the conversion is performed and the new values are re-combined into the result variable as a string.
+  * Some of the values can be either numeric or "INF", so for these values, first check if the value is numeric before attempting to perform the conversion.

 * `handleSelections()` -- This function takes 2 string arguments, lensVal and baseVal, which will be used to compare with the data in `lensData` to fill in the other dropdown menus and the result candidate data.
   * lensVal and baseVal are passed in by the "Select lens" and "Select base" dropdown menus, which call the function when an option is selected on them.
 In the current implementation, they pass in the values of the state variables `selectedLens` and `selectedBase` respectively.
   * A for-loop compares lensVal to the names in the lensData array, and when the correct row is found, the data associated with that lens is stored in global array variables.